 It is true that we should make and sing songs for worship and each other (Ephesians 5:18-20; Colossians 3:16), especially during holidays, celebrations, or when we are in times of trouble - “speaking to one another in psalms and hymns and spiritual songs, singing and making melody with [our] hearts to the Lord; and always giving thanks for all things in the name of our Lord Jesus Christ to our God and Father” (Ephesians 5:19).

-New Testament examples of this are when the Lord and His disciples sung a hymn after their Passover feast when they had the Last Supper (Matthew 26:30; Mark 14:26), and when Paul and Silas were imprisoned in Philippi, which is in modern day Greece; they prayed and sung hymns of praise to God when they were freed with a miracle and earthquake (Acts 16:25).
+New Testament examples of this are when the Lord and His disciples sung a hymn after their Passover feast when they had the Last Supper (Matthew 26:30; Mark 14:26), and when Paul and Silas were imprisoned in Philippi, which is in modern day Greece; they prayed and sung hymns of praise to God just before they were freed with a miracle and earthquake (Acts 16:25).

 This use of spiritual music is good, however, I have also seen many believers become addicted to Christian and worship music, listening to it constantly.
 People can become addicted to God and religious things.
 Religious spirits love for people to do this and be too focused on spiritual songs, praising, etc. and to do these things too often.
-Jesus and the disciples did not need to listen to hymns or spiritual music all the time to keep the fires of the Spirit burning in them.
+Jesus and the disciples did not need to listen to or sing hymns or spiritual music all the time to keep the fires of the Spirit burning in them.
 It is actually prayer and getting rid of sin or the enemy’s hooks that are the best tools for this.

 Some people use scripture like, the apostle Paul stating, “Rejoice always [and] pray without ceasing” (1 Thessalonians 5:16-17; 2 Corinthians 6:10), as a reason to constantly saturate themselves with praise, prayer, and Christian or worship music, but remember we cannot take statements like that literally.
 Paul did not mean to say we absolutely, always must make ourselves full of joy in the Lord or pray constantly.
 We can't literally do those things all the time.